 Students will have a time provided each day to enjoy nutritious snacks from home or from our school snack bar.
 Items sold in the school snack bar will cost \$1.00 each.
-Students may bring \$1.00 to purchase ice cream on Fridays if there is a desire.
+Students may purchase ice cream on MySchool Bucks, by paying the month ahead of time.
+For instance, you will pay for September's ice cream in August, October's ice cream will be paid in September, and so on.